Skip to main content

 Test Tokens

 If you need a faster way to begin testing the API, you can use test access tokens.
-In your nation's control panel, go to Settings > Developer > API token.
+In your nation's control panel, go to Settings > Developer > API testing.
 Do not use this test token in your production app.
 Instead, implement the OAuth flow as described above.

 Support